sherryzyh/prompt2bn/README.md

   - experiment_data: Specifies where experiment outputs are stored:
     - `root`: The root directory for all experiment outputs (intermediate and final).
     - `experiment_name`: The name of the experiment; a subfolder with this name will be created under the root.
-    - `generation`, `logs`, `results`, `statistics`, etc.: Subfolders within the experiment folder for generated Bayesian networks, logs, results, and statistics, respectively.
+    - `generations`, `logs`, `results`, `statistics`, etc.: Subfolders within the experiment folder for generated Bayesian networks, logs, results, and statistics, respectively.
 - **observation**: The number of samples to use from the input data.
 - **generation**: Defines all parameters for the generation process (e.g., generator/model selection, number of runs).
 This section is required for the `generation` and `pipeline` workflows.
     - `repeated_run`: Number of times to repeat the generation process.